 ||DB data sources and their elements (tables and table columns).
 If a DDL data source is selected, you can only choose to create another data source.|

-|Close Connection||DeleteDelete||Use this command to close the selected active database connection (shown as underneath the corresponding DB data source node).||Active connections|
+Use this icon or command to close the database connection for the selected DB data source or data sources.

 Use this command to remove constraints such as a primary key or a foreign key constraint.